 Table of Contents

-- 1 Frontier Orbital Theory of Quantum Mechanics Thinks in Terms of Wave Functions
+- 1 Frontier Orbital Theory of Quantum Mechanics with Wave Functions

 - 2 HOMO and LUMO by σ and σ* Bonds in p Orbitals